yoyocilliangdfsb/Online-IDE/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-A web-based Integrated Development Environment built with HTML, CSS, and JavaScript that allows you to write and execute code directly in your browser. **You can run it locally too!**
+A web-based Integrated Development Environment built with HTML, CSS, and JavaScript that allows you to write and execute code directly in your browser.

+https://nuni-neomu-areumdawo.github.io/Online-IDE/ - **You can run it locally too!!**

 <img width="1278" alt="image" src="https://github.com/user-attachments/assets/782c8799-b300-46ec-9a42-832a6f6df35a" />

 *Example execution with simple program.*

 ## Features